-- Unsatisfactory attendance and/or punctuality at timetabled activities - Disruption of teaching, study or Institute activities - Plagiarism of assessments, assignments, projects etc - Possessing, selling, being under the influence of, or distributing controlled substances (i.e. "Drugs") on the grounds of the Institute - Possessing alcohol or being under the influence of alcohol on the Institute grounds - Any form of harassment, bullying or intimidation of any member of the Institute body - Impersonation of another learner - Fabrication of evidence - Alteration of results - Wrongly obtaining secure assessment material e.g. examinations - Behaving in a way such as to undermine the integrity of the Assessment Process - Littering, defacing or destroying Institute property - Theft or attempted theft of personal or Institute property - Breaches of Institute fire and other health and safety regulations - Refusing to depart from the grounds of the Institute when instructed to do so by an authorised member of staff of the Institute - Actions other than those listed above that may be adjudged to be unacceptable behaviour
+- Unsatisfactory attendance and/or punctuality at timetabled activities - Disruption of teaching, study or Institute activities - Plagiarism of assessments, assignments, projects etc - Use of Al-generation tools to complete assignments (unless explicity stated in the Assignment Brief that it is permissable to do so) - Possessing, selling, being under the influence of, or distributing controlled substances (i.e. "Drugs") on the grounds of the Institute - Possessing alcohol or being under the influence of alcohol on the Institute grounds - Any form of harassment, bullying or intimidation of any member of the Institute body - Impersonation of another learner - Fabrication of evidence - · Alteration of results - Wrongly obtaining secure assessment material e.g. examinations - Behaving in a way such as to undermine the integrity of the Assessment Process - Littering, defacing or destroying Institute property - Theft or attempted theft of personal or Institute property - Breaches of Institute fire and other health and safety regulations - Refusing to depart from the grounds of the Institute when instructed to do so by an authorised member of staff of the Institute - Actions other than those listed above that may be adjudged to be unacceptable behaviour